Hilarioo/Hatchio/README.md

 i.
 Change Log
 ii.
 Old Notes

+## Tuesday, April 13, 2021 :: Aaron

+- Started adding brief descriptions in the beginning of backend/routes in order to create more consistency and help in screenshot code for milestone 04 review page
+- Fixed a issue w/ dashboard.js where Type_User was not being checked as "undefined" or "null"

 ## Monday, April 12, 2021 :: Aaron

 - ~~Remember to hit `Sign Out` when you first launch the application <- still working on debugging this>~~ Fixed